enclave-networks/.github/.github/ISSUE_TEMPLATE/008-release-checklist.md

 - [ ] Relay connections are established
 - [ ] Policy changes are propagated to the system
 - [ ] DNS stub resolver works
+- [ ] Self-test verb passes all tests
 - [ ] System can be disabled and re-enabled
-- [ ] System can be revoked sucessfully
+- [ ] System can be revoked successfully
 - [ ] Enclave auth verb works as expected
 - [ ] Can be successfully upgraded from an earlier enrolled version
 - [ ] Test Docker for Mac (Note: we don't presently test here, see also https://github.com/enclave-networks/docs/issues/183)

 ## Docker

+- Architectures
     - [ ] Container runs on Synology NAS
     - [ ] Container runs on WSL2
     - [ ] Container runs on Ubuntu 22.04
+- [ ] Can be successfully upgraded from an earlier enrolled version
+- [ ] Successful enrolment with general use key
 - [ ] Successful enrolment with ephemeral key
 - [ ] Peer-to-peer connections are established
 - [ ] Relay connections are established
 - [ ] Policy changes are propagated to the system
 - [ ] System can be disabled and re-enabled
-- [ ] System can be revoked sucessfully
+- [ ] System can be revoked successfully

 ## Android

+- [ ] Successful enrolment with general use key
 - [ ] Successful enrolment with ephemeral key
 - [ ] Responds to start, stop and run operations
 - [ ] Peer-to-peer connections are established